 Michael Underwood from Britain first reported this debilitating paralysis of lower limbs in children in 1789.

-The early 19th century saw the initial outbreaks in Europe followed by similar outbreaks in the United States a few years later.
+th century saw the initial outbreaks in Europe followed by similar outbreaks in the United States a few years later.

 Outbreaks and epidemics of polio were common in the northern hemisphere for the next century every summer and fall.